Image Source: Freepik

 Business often operates on verbal bases when it comes to security while ideally, they should be considering documenting every policy and training operations related to cyberspace.
 Multiple online portals like the Small Business Administration (SBA) & FCC’s Cyberplanner 2.0 Cybersecurity portal provides checklists, online instruction, and information distinct to protect online businesses.

 Always remember the fact that one unsafe click could result in complete data wipeout or leak, and education yourselves about the cybersecurity practices that could help your organization prevent itself from threats.
 Not just to an organization’s security, it is also helpful to any individual who uses the internet.
 Keeping yourselves afloat regarding such practices is a part of the job as all kinds of engagement is slowly and swiftly happening on the cloud.

-Gaurav Belani is a senior SEO and content marketing analyst at The 20 Media, a content marketing agency that specializes in data-driven SEO.
+Gaurav Belani is a senior SEO and content marketing analyst at Growfusely, a content marketing agency that specializes in data-driven SEO.
 He has more than seven years of experience in digital marketing and loves to read and write about AI, ML, cybersecurity and other emerging technologies.
 In his spare time, he enjoys watching movies and listening to music.
-Connect with him on Twitter @belanigaurav.
+Connect with him on Twitter @belanigaurav and LinkedIn.